 Upcoming Chapter Programs:

-For more information and to register
+For more information and tentative agenda items

 Students may join ASQ as a student member for $29.00

 Learn more and apply for student membership at asq.org

 The World Conference on Quality and Improvement is ASQ's flagship conference.
 Join a broad attendee base representing a wide array of industries and over 45 countries from around the world to gain knowledge, improvement methodologies, quality tools, best practices, and networking contacts.
 With over 2,500 attendees, the World Conference is the ideal forum to meet quality professionals with a wide range of backgrounds and experiences.